Richmond-Andoh/DCIT_205_IA/README.md

 9. **Faqs**: Frequently Asked Questions about the department and its offerings.
 8. **Gallery**: Visual showcase of events, projects, and activities within the department.

-<p>Feel free to explore additional pages such as Student Projects, Staff Profiles, or any other page of your choice.</p>

 ## Screenshots
 <h2>Home Page</h2>